How to Soothe Irritation After Waxing — And Prevent It From Happening AgainOctober 05, 2021

 Wear Loose Clothing

-Wearing loose-fitting clothing after waxing will help prevent additional rubbing and potential irritation to the skin.
+Wearing loose-fitting clothing after waxing will help prevent chafing and potential irritation to the skin.

 If your upper lip, eyebrows or any other part of your face is irritated after a wax session, it might be tempting to cover it up with some concealer or foundation.
 But applying makeup on newly waxed skin can cause further irritation or breakouts.
-Ask your waxing professional how long you should wait before using cosmetics.
+Ask your waxing professional how long you should wait before breaking out the concealer.

 How to Prevent Post-Wax Irritation and Bumps in the Future